MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/extend-your-solution-scenarios.md

 ---
-title: Scenarios for extending Dynamics 365
+title: Scenarios for customizing and extending capabilities in Dynamics 365 implementation projects
 description: Get example scenarios for when and how to extend the standard capabilities in Dynamics 365 implementation projects.
 author: abunduc-ms
 ms.author: abunduc